hathach/tinyusb/doxygen/porting.md

 ##### dcd_init
 Initializes the USB peripheral for device mode and enables it.

+#### dcd_int_enable / dcd_int_disable

+Enables or disables the USB device interrupt(s).
+May be used to prevent concurrency issues when mutating data structures shared between main code and the interrupt handler.

 ##### dcd_set_address
 Called when the device is given a new bus address.